jackkraus/HLS-best-fit/hw/README.md

 > Question I have to answer: how is memory impacted?
 > Is there a better way to do this?

 I'm not sure I'm on the right trail here.
 The goodness of fit ( chi^2/ndf ) though, should be around 1, so this might be a good check to see if my calculation for distance (`f(a,b)`) is on the right track.

+One thing I'm unclear about is the degrees of freedom.
+In physics, I know the degrees of freedom to be the smallest number `n` parameters whose values need to be known to determine every other parameter of the system. [[https://en.wikipedia.org/wiki/Degrees_of_freedom_(physics_and_chemistry)]]
+In statistics this is different;